EN

 Estimated cost: ₱1,500,000 – ₱2,500,000

-Hydraulic home lifts are commonly found in larger suburban homes, especially in areas like Quezon City.
+Hydraulic home lifts (residential elevator option) are commonly found in larger suburban homes, especially in areas like Quezon City.
+Hydraulic home elevators in the Philippines are a common choice for larger houses seeking increased capacity.
 They are known for carrying heavier loads, often up to 450 kg, which suits families with mobility equipment or frequent use.

 These systems use oil pressure to move the lift cabin, resulting in a smooth ride.
 However, they require a pit, space for an oil tank, and more frequent maintenance.
 Oil leaks and temperature sensitivity can also affect long-term reliability.